eclipse/mosaic.website/content/docs/develop_applications/_index.md

 scenario.

 * How can I access vehicle functions from within the application, such as sending V2X messages?
-Every applications has access to the `OperatingSystem` of the underlying unit which allows to change its state or to initiate actions, such as sending messages to other vehicles.
+Every application has access to the `OperatingSystem` of the underlying unit which allows to change its state or to initiate actions, such as sending messages to other vehicles.

 * How can I react to events during the simulation, such as receiving V2X messages?